Let's do it together Let's do it together

 • Buy potted plants - the hardest part (germination from seed) has been done for you, but you still have all the fun of planting and watching them grow into larger blooms

-• When choosing a pot, make sure it has drainage holes, then add multipurpose compost to the pot
+• When choosing a plant pot, make sure it has drainage holes and isn't too big for the plant

-• Gently remove the plant from its existing plant pot and pop in its new home
+• Fill your pot with compost, then gently remove the plant from its existing plant pot and pop in its new home

-• Add a sprinkling of water and place in a nice sunny spot to flourish
+• Use a watering can or garden sprayer to water it in, and place in a nice sunny spot to flourish

 • Continue to water over summer, and occasionally use plant feed to boost growth.
 If the kids are doing this part, make sure they have adult supervision